Kafireas

 Kafireas (Καφηρέας) is a former community in Euboea, Greece, named after the nearby Cape Kafireas.
 Since the 2011 local government reform it is part of the municipality Karystos, of which it is a municipal unit.
 The municipal unit has an area of 77.770 km2.
-Population 342 (2011).
+Population 282 (2021).
 The seat of the community was in Amygdalia.
-Kafireas (Cavondoros) is a Arvanitika speaking community.
+Kafireas (Cavondoros) is an Arvanitika speaking community.